Bubblr-Inc/ai-vault-aws-installation/README.md

 - No public access to S3 is required for the installation.

 ### Customer Data
  - Customer data is limited to a users e-mail address.
-This address is stored in an encrypted format in the database this database will be encrypted by default.
+This address is stored in an encrypted format in the database at the column level.
+This RDS database will be encrypted at reast by default.

  ## Build or prepare the infrastructure.